“Lovers of unconscious humour

-1) In the list of “jokes,” above, do I quote R. Steiner out of context?
-For sure.
+1) Q. In the list of “jokes,” above, do I quote R. Steiner out of context?
+A. For sure.
 But, consider: All quotations are always out of context.
 To keep a sentence in context, you really ought to quote the entire paragraph in which it appears.
-But that paragraph would be out of the context of the whole chapter.
-I can’t very well reprint a whole chapter, but let’s say I did.
+But that paragraph would be out of context unless you reprint the whole text in which it appears, such as a chapter of a book.
+I can’t very often reprint whole chapters (copyright, and all).
+But let’s say I did.
 That chapter would be out of the context of the whole book.
 So let’s say I reprinted the whole book (and got sued by the publisher for my trouble).
 The book would be out of the context of all the author’s other books.
 So let’s say I reprint several related books...
 You get the idea.
 The only solution to this difficulty is to make sure that any quotation is faithful to the meaning of the statement as it appears within its original context.
 I have done so.
 If you doubt this, please check up on me.
 I’ve documented each quotations.
-Read the books in question and draw your own conclusions.
+Consult the texts in question and draw your own conclusions.

-4) Isn’t laughing at Steiner wrong?
-Yes, in a sense.
+4) Q. Isn’t laughing at Steiner wrong?
+A. Yes, in a sense.
 The damage Steiner and his followers can inflict on children (and adults) is no laughing matter.
 But, on the other hand, much of what Steiner said and wrote cries out for derision.
 And mockery can serve a practical purpose.
 You’re less likely to be lured into something harmful if you see through it.
-Consider: If members of Steiner’s first audience had started to giggle, then burst into derisive cackles, and then — holding their bellies, shaking their heads — walked out, history might have been different, in a sense.
+Consider: If members of the audience attending Steiner’s first occult lecture had started to giggle, then burst into derisive cackles, and then — holding their bellies, shaking their heads — walked out en masse, history might have been different.
+In a sense.
 As it were.

 by Diana Winters